 You can do the census online, by phone, or by mail.
 Most people will get a letter from the Census Bureau with instructions on how to do the census online and over the phone.

 The first way to do the census is online.
 The online census will be in 13 languages: Arabic, Chinese (Simplified), English, French, Haitian Creole, Japanese, Korean, Polish, Portuguese, Russian, Spanish, Tagalog and Vietnamese.

 People can do the census over the phone, too.
 The languages available for doing the census by phone are: Arabic, Cantonese, English, French, Haitian Creole, Japanese, Korean, Mandarin, Polish, Portuguese, Russian, Spanish, Tagalog and Vietnamese.

 If you do not complete the census online or by phone, the Census Bureau might send you a paper form in the mail.
 These forms will arrive in mid-April and will be in English.
-You can request a paper form in Spanish from the Census Bureau.
+You cannot request a paper form in Spanish from the Census Bureau.

 The census asks 9 simple questions about you and the people living in your household.
 The census will ask you how many people live with you and if you own or rent your house.
 It will also ask you for your name, sex, age, birthday, ethnicity and race.

 If you are doing the census for your household, you should count everyone who is living there on April 1, 2020.
 This includes all relatives, children and babies, and roommates.